Donor-advised funds: A powerful estate planning tool

 - It's also possible to create several donor-advised funds – one for each grandchild, for example – so that each beneficiary has their own charitable fund.

-To learn more about including your client's fund in their estate plans, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or firstname.lastname@example.org.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+To learn more about including your client's fund in their estate plans, contact Laura Lederer at 330-436-5611 or email@example.com.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.

 This content is provided for informational purposes only.
 It is not intended as legal, accounting, or financial planning advice.